A Day Volunteering with ‘Help Refugees’ in Calais

 Majority of volunteers were British or French.
 There was an Australian girl who stopped by while travelling around Europe and I’m sure there were a few more people from other countries I didn’t get to talk to.

 These are being distributed every day, essentially providing a lifeline to around a thousand refugees sleeping rough in Calais, a lot them children with a legal right to reside in UK.
-At the time when I was there, they were in a desperate need for more tents, as the police come to take away and destroy them on a weekly basis so a lot of people are left sleeping without any shelter.
+At the time when I was there, they were in a desperate need for more tents, as the police come to take away and destroy them on a weekly basis.
+That leaves a lot of vulnerable people sleeping rough without any shelter.

 Dignity is the key word here.